General Program Information

 - In-country orientations for some locations

 - CIEE led educational trips and excursions (France, Spain, Germany, Chile programs).

 - 24/7 support available to students and parents from CIEE headquarters staff

 - Letter of Recommendation upon request and successful completion of program

-- Certificate documenting language growth through pre and post program language testing with nationally recognized standards
+- Certificate documenting language growth through pre and post program language testing with nationally recognized standards for non-English programs

 - Access to CIEE Alumni network

 - Grade report documenting courses and evaluations in-country

 What’s not included in the program fee?Click to Open

 - Food, transportation and activities outside of what is provided by CIEE